-A panting sound at the forced open door to Engineering drew everyone’s attention as petty officer rested there, catching their breath.
+A panting sound at the forced open door to Engineering drew everyone’s attention as a petty officer rested there, catching their breath.
 “Pardon ma’am,” he said between breaths, “But Lieutenant Munroe says you could come quick.
 Someone’s found us…”

-The petty officer was left in the wake of Orelia and R’tin both bounding past him, to the left and straight along the corridor heading straight an outer compartment.
+The petty officer was left in the wake of Orelia and R’tin both bounding past him, to the left and straight along the corridor heading straight to an outer compartment.
 Without power the Vondem was blind and the only way to know if something was out there was good old-fashioned eyeballs.
 Spaced around the ship crewmen sat, watching the nebula, ready to send runners if need be, to shout down vacant turbolift shafts and carry messages around the ship.

 And it paid off seemingly.

 The space was a small observation area, the intersection of various corridors near the outer hull and used to make a semi-social space in the lower decks.
 Lieutenant Munroe was standing there with a pair of binoculars in hand, watching something in the haze of the nebula beyond the window.
 “Christ Mack, if you haven’t got the XO…” he started, then stopped when he turned to face those approaching and see the target of his summons.

 Quick to hand over the binoculars, he pointed Orelia in the right direction and let her scan the distance for a moment to see the object he had detected.